alibabacloud-howto/microservices-with-kubernetes/README.md

     kubectl -n istio-system delete secret istio-ingressgateway-certs
     ```

-    Second, change the Certification configuration as follows to get a certification for production:
+    Second, change the Certificate configuration as follows to get a new certification for production:

     `security/istio-certmanager-certificate.yml`
     ```yml